1530 Doris Drive

 A Pre-Clinical Exam

 This involves an interview with the patient to record their medical and dental history.
 The dentist also records any medications or supplements the patient is taking at the time.
 In this regard, all allergies, surgeries or other medical conditions are noted.
-The dentists at Fort Family Dental follow a systemized approach and record all data accordingly.
+Dr. Brenda Garrison and Dr. Sara Podoll follow a systemized approach and record all data accordingly.

 The pre-clinical exam also involves a series of x-rays which dentists use to examine your teeth as well as the bone structure surrounding and supporting the teeth.